What is a palletizer? Understanding its benefits and types (2025 guide)

 • Safety and compliance: Light curtains, scanners, and guarding are essential for safe human-robot interaction and regulatory compliance.

-How to choose a palletizer
+How to choose the right palletizer

 Case studies